-As we gather feedback from the community about the proposed Nature Discovery Center, we will try to provided additional details here as requested by you.
+As we gather feedback from the community about the proposed Nature Discovery Center, we will try to provided additional details here as requested.
 If you have a question that is not covered in the project description or in the list below, please let us know at email@example.com.

 What is the timeline for this project?